carlosbravoa/enhance-with-ai-app/README.md

 It will allow you to paste from clipboard a text and run typical tasks such as summarize, enhance, explain, proofread, etc.
 You can also write your own prompt.

-Clone this repo and run this app with the python script in the root of this repo:
+Clone this repo and install the python package:

 ```
-./enhance-with-ai.py
+pip install .
 ```

-or
+You can also create your own snap if you want it packaged as an app, using snapcraft.

 ```
-python3 enhance-with-ai.py
+snapcraft pack
 ```

 ## Requirements
+Requirements are handled now by pip, but here they are if you need to manage them manually.

 - Python 3.10+
 - The openai Python package `pip install openai` (If you are on Ubuntu 24.04 or later, `apt install python3-openai`